A lifelong Home for Big Cats

 An appropriate environment for all animals

-LIONSROCK has already rescued more than 90 big cats from all over the world.
+LIONSROCK has already rescued more than 150 big cats from all over the world.
 These animals are provided with a lifelong home and habitat appropriate to their species.
 All enclosures are several hectares in size.
 The main parts consist of open grassland with bushes and trees.
-Enclosure number three of the first unit is made up of one third rocky terrain, which provides different rest and outlook places.
-In all the enclosures shelters have been constructed which can be used by the animals as resting places.
-Natural structures made from dead trees provide the animals with the possibility to hide and shelter from the elements.
+In all the enclosures, shelters have been constructed which can be used by the animals as resting places.
+Natural structures that provide the animals with the possibility to hide and shelter from the elements.
 The enclosures are circular in shape and follow the natural shape of the land.
 This ensures that the animals are never in a corner and provides a feeling that there is no border.

 LIONSROCK is also home to a variety of game including Wildebeests Blesbuck, Burchell’s Zebra, Duiker, Eland, Impala, Letchwe, Mountain Reedbuck, Red Hartebeest, Reedbuck, Springbuck, Steenbuck and Waterbuck.
 Furthermore, there is also a wide variety of bird species that have found refuge on the farm.